oxarbitrage/hsalsa20/README.md

 ## Features

+- Salsa20 Encryption and Decryption Demo: Explore the Salsa20 encryption and decryption application by running the `stack run` command.

 - Extensive Testing: The project includes a comprehensive suite of tests to ensure code quality.
 You can run the tests locally using `stack test` or `cabal test`.
 The CI (Continuous Integration) pipeline also runs most of these tests.

 ## Tutorial